 It is fun

 A major downside of a competitive learning environment is that it can quickly turn into a pressure cooker.
 Difficult assignments surrounded by high-performing peers can make way for unnecessarily ambitious expectations.
 This is where gamifying the whole process becomes vital.
 Students cannot just compete to become better versions of themselves.
 There need to be fun rewards, exciting activities, thrilling tasks, and valuable problems to solve.
 The task may include organizing a school event.
 Science fairs are good ways to learn both the subject and associated skills.
 The winning report can get printed in the school magazine while the winning team can get a distinct advantage during the next project.
 The fun element has to reside to bring down the stress levels.

 Lastly, there is mutual respect among students

-In a healthy competition, the competitors respect each other.
+In healthy competition, the competitors respect each other.
 And that is how they fuel each other to become better in their trade and grow simultaneously.
 A top boarding school’s competitive environment will first teach mutual respect because the idea is to collectively become educated and skilled.
 Students openly help each other.
 They motivate each other and encourage each other to reach new heights.
 Many projects happen in groups where students learn to work in teams and often assist other teams to raise the benchmark of the overall class.
 Boarding schools inculcate a feeling of fraternity.
 And this infuses mutual respect in the competitive learning environment.

 Swarnprastha’s competitive classrooms look exactly like this.
 SPS students compete in a healthy fashion to go beyond their true potential.
-The learning ambiance is accomodative, free, exhilarating, competitive, thriving and process-oriented.
+The learning ambiance is accommodative, free, exhilarating, competitive, thriving, and process-oriented.
 The positive results naturally follow given the benefits of the stated features.
 Swarnprastha Public School is where students get educated as per 21st-century requirements.
 The world, after all, has become competitive and students need to learn the nuances in school to find success in the real world.